-- ◆ Term Planning: - For planning purposes ITMO 441, ITMO 444, ITMS 443, & ITMS 483 are normally offered only in the Fall term, and ITMM 485, ITMO 454, and ITMS 438 are normally offered only in the Spring term.
-This is subject to change without notice. - Minors: All students entering the Bachelor of Information Technology and Management degree as first-year students or with less than 30 hours of credit are required to complete a minor; see the paragraph titled Minors above for more details.
-You should declare your minor in the "Petition" section of Undergraduate Degreeworks online.
-ROTC courses, as long as more than 15 hours are completed, will count as your minor. - Overloading: Undergraduates may register for a maximum of 18 credit hours per semester.
-To register for more than 18 credit hours, undergraduates must request permission to overload from the Dean of the College of Computing via their Undergraduate Adviser.
-Note: ROTC courses do not count toward the maximum of 18 hours. - Registration Holds: Advisers cannot remove registration holds, but they can tell you who placed the hold and who to contact to have it lifted. - ◆ ITM Undergraduate General Education Notes: - 🔖 CS115 and CS 116 or CS 201 may be substituted for ITM 311 with permission of your adviser. - S CS 331 may be substituted for ITM 313 with permission of your adviser. - All students entering Information Technology and Management degrees as Freshmen are strongly encouraged to take EG 225 Engineering Graphics and PSYCH 301 Industrial Psychology as part of their Illinois Tech Core Curriculum requirements.
-While not expected of students who do not enter the curriculum as freshmen, all ITM undergraduates are still strongly encouraged to take these courses. - 🔖 Illinois Tech's Core Curriculum Requirements summary with ITM notes indicated in sans-serif type: - Writing and Communications: - English Proficiency: Pass the IIT English Proficiency Examination or pass a composition course at Illinois Tech.
+- 🗞 CS115 and CS 116 or CS 201 may be substituted for ITM 311 with permission of your adviser. - S CS 331 may be substituted for ITM 313 with permission of your adviser. - All students entering Information Technology and Management degrees as first-year students are strongly encouraged to take EG 225 Engineering Graphics and PSYCH 301 Industrial Psychology as part of their Illinois Tech Core Curriculum requirements.
+While not expected of students who do not enter the curriculum as firstyear students, all ITM undergraduates are still strongly encouraged to take these courses. - 🗞 Illinois Tech's Core Curriculum Requirements summary with ITM notes indicated in sans-serif type: - ✔ Writing and Communications: - English Proficiency: Pass the IIT English Proficiency Examination or pass a composition course at Illinois Tech.
 Note: Or transfer in an acceptable composition course or an acceptable AP English score. - Communication (C) Courses: Complete a minimum of 36 credit hours of courses with a significant written and oral communication component, identified with a (C) in the bulletin, with minimums of 12 hours in major courses and 12 hours in non-major courses.
 Full-time students should enroll in two (C) courses, and part-time students should enroll in one (C) course each academic year.
-Notes: All ITM undergraduates are required to take 12 hours of ITM (C) courses, but the required courses ITMD 361, ITMM 471, ITMS 448, and ITMT 430 will fulfill this requirement. - ✓ Mathematics: 5 to 20 credit hours - Notes: BITM Students are required to complete Discrete Mathematics, MATH 180 or MATH 230, and a statistics course.
+Notes: All ITM undergraduates are required to take 12 hours of ITM (C) courses, but the required courses ITMD 361, ITMM 471, ITMS 448, and ITMT 430 will fulfill this requirement. - ✔ Mathematics: 5 to 20 credit hours - Notes: BITM Students are required to complete Discrete Mathematics, MATH 180 or MATH 230, and a statistics course.
 BUS 221, Statistics for Managerial Decision Making is recommended, but acceptable alternatives include PSYC 203, MATH 225, or MATH 425.
 For transfer students, mathematics courses equivalent to MATH 180 or MATH 230 and a statistics course satisfy this requirement.
-Bachelor of Science students are required to complete MATH 151, Calculus I; MATH 152, Calculus II, MATH 230, Introduction to Discrete Math; MATH 251, Multivariate and Vector Calculus; and MATH 474, Probability and Statistics. - ✓ Computer Science: 2 credit hours. - CS 105, 115, 116, 201, ARCH 125, ITM 311 or a computer science course at the 200-level or above.
-Note: ITM undergraduates do NOT need to take a computer science course to meet this requirement. - ✓ Humanities and Social or Behavioral Sciences: 21 credit hours - Note: Humanities or Social Science courses transferred from community colleges normally 100- or 200-level courses unless they are intermediate or advanced foreign language courses. - Humanities: a minimum of nine credit hours of courses marked with an (H) in the bulletin.
-Note: Subjects include AAH, HIST, HUM, LIT, PHIL and some (but not all) COM. - At least one (H) 100- or 200-level course. - At least two (H) courses at the 300-level or above. - Foreign language classes can be taken to fulfill the Humanities requirements as long as they are at the 200-level or above.
+PSYC 203 may be taken as part of a minor in Psychology and will fulfill the mathematics statistics requirement as well.
+Bachelor of Science students are required to complete MATH 151, Calculus I; MATH 152, Calculus II, MATH 230, Introduction to Discrete Math; MATH 251, Multivariate and Vector Calculus; and MATH 474, Probability and Statistics. - ✔ Computer Science: 2 credit hours. - CS 105, 115, 116, 201, ARCH 125, ITM 311 or a computer science course at the 200-level or above.
+Note: ITM undergraduates do NOT need to take a computer science course to meet this requirement. - Humanities and Social or Behavioral Sciences: 21 credit hours - Note: Humanities or Social Science courses transferred from community colleges normally 100- or 200-level courses unless they are intermediate or advanced foreign language courses. - Humanities: a minimum of nine credit hours of courses marked with an (H) in the bulletin. - Note: Subjects include AAH, HIST, HUM, LIT, PHIL and some (but not all) COM. - At least one (H) 100- or 200-level course. - At least two (H) courses at the 300-level or above. - Foreign language classes can be taken to fulfill the Humanities requirements as long as they are at the 200-level or above.